easierbycode/luascript/README.md

   Maybe ECMAScript Harmony will provide tools to make this more viable;

-* goto statements may be implemented, but are not supported on first versions.
+* goto statements may be implemented, but are not supported on first versions;

-### Stdlib limitations
+### STDLIB limitations

+Limitations regarding STDLIB methods:

 * setmetatable does not support modifying __index and __newindex.
 ECMAScript's proxies will likely make this possible;